tnamdevnote/youtube-clone/README.md

 # About

-I took on this project <b>without relying on any tutorials for assistance.</b> <br>
 I wanted to challenge myself and see if I could recreate some of the features from [Youtube](https://www.youtube.com/) on my own, starting from scratch.
 By doing so, I not only have the opportunity to learn about areas that I may not be familiar with, but I can also enhance my problem-solving skills.
+Therefore, I took on this project <b>without relying on any tutorials for assistance.</b>

 ### Goal